kintohub/kintohub/docs/anatomy/anatomy-advanced.md

 ---

 Advanced settings give you full control to customize your service's resources and timeout settings.
-Once you make a change to any advance setting, you will be required to [Deploy](anatomy-deploy.md) the changes.
+Once you make a change to any advanced setting, you will be required to [Deploy](anatomy-deploy.md) the changes.

 ## View Advanced Settings